mhart/aws2/README.md

 request parameters, making it a very easy to query AWS services, or build out a fully-featured AWS library.

-*NB: It is preferrable to use the more secure [aws4](https://github.com/mhart/aws4) over this library for AWS services that support AWS Signature Version 4.*
+*NB: It is preferrable to use the newer, more secure [aws4](https://github.com/mhart/aws4) over this library for AWS services that support AWS Signature Version 4.*